Catalytic converter

 Although catalytic converters are most commonly applied to exhaust systems in automobiles, they are also used on electrical generators, forklifts, mining equipment, trucks, buses, locomotives, motorcycles, and on ships.
-They are even used on some wood stoves to control emissions.
-This is usually in response to government regulation, either through environmental regulation or through health and safety regulations.
+Rarely, devices similar to catalytic converters are used in appliances such as wood stoves to control emissions.

 History

 Catalytic converter prototypes were first designed in France at the end of the 19th century, when only a few thousand "oil cars" were on the roads; these prototypes had inert clay-based materials coated with platinum, rhodium, and palladium and sealed into a double metallic cylinder.
 A few decades later, a catalytic converter was patented by Eugene Houdry, a French mechanical engineer.
 Houdry was an expert in catalytic oil refining, having invented the catalytic cracking process that all modern refining is based on today.
 Houdry moved to the United States in 1930 to live near the refineries in Philadelphia and develop his catalytic refining process.

 When the results of early studies of smog in Los Angeles were published, Houdry became concerned about the role of smokestack exhaust and automobile exhaust in air pollution and founded a company called Oxy-Catalyst.
 Houdry first developed catalytic converters for smokestacks, and later developed catalytic converters for warehouse forklifts running on unleaded gasoline.
 In the mid-1950s, he began research to develop catalytic converters for gasoline engines used on cars and was awarded United States Patent 2,742,437 for his work.

 Catalytic converters were further developed by a series of engineers including Carl D. Keith, John J. Mooney, Antonio Eleazar, and Phillip Messina at Engelhard Corporation, creating the first production catalytic converter in 1973.